Driver's License Data Collection

 A. Data is scanned from driver's licenses using a hard-wired connection that is attached to a UCF Advancement computer.
 The information scanned is just the primary contact detail outlined above.
 The scanner and laptop always remain in the presence of a UCF Advancement staff member.
 Processing of the event participant information is done on a secure network and verified through the university's enterprise system that is inside the UCF firewall and protected by a multi-layer security network.

 Q. Does this practice comply with local, state and/or federal law?

 A. Yes, this practice is in compliance with Florida Statue 322.143 section (6)(a), which went into effect on July 1, 2013.
 The UCF Foundation is a private entity that is collecting data with the consent of the license holder and will use the information to authenticate the data on record for an alumnus or alumna.

 Q. What happens if the magnetic strip on my license is damaged, my ID doesn’t have a barcode, or I choose not to have my license swiped?

 A. Entrance into the event is still permitted; just visit the Help Desk to have your personal information verified or entered manually.

-Q. Will I still need a wristband after I check-in at registration with my alumni key card and/or state-issued driver’s license?
+Q. Will I still need a wristband after I check-in at registration with my state-issued driver’s license?

 A. Some events may also require a wristband to allow guests to enter and exit the event freely at their will.
 For example, receiving a wristband at an Indoor Tailgate will allow guests to enjoy indoor and outdoor tailgating activities throughout the duration of the event without the hassle of "checking in" multiple times.